davdma/floodmaps/configs/README.md

     dir: ${paths.base_dir}/hydra
 ```

-In this case you have `paths/default.yaml` used to specify `paths` across the repo, `inference/inference_s2.yaml` for inference params and `s2_unet_infer_v2.yaml` used to define the model that we want to use for inference.
+In this case you have `paths/default.yaml` used to specify paths across the repo, `inference/inference_s2.yaml` for inference params and `s2_unet_infer_v2.yaml` used to define the model that we want to use for inference.

 Developer note: for maximum flexibility, the config files are not type checked or validated by any schema (beyond some basic asserts).
 For this reason, follow the structure to avoid running into errors at runtime.

 ### Model Configs

 **Important:** a choice was made to keep model param config files at the same level as `config.yaml` instead of a config group or subdirectory like `configs/training/` due to how often they are needed and used in code.
-Consequently, when specifying model params, the config file must at the same level as `config.yaml` and specified like this:
+Consequently, when specifying model params, the config file e.g. `s2_unet.yaml` must at the same level as `config.yaml` and specified like this:

 ```yaml
 # inside config.yaml